 Whether it is acceptable to serve (and/or receive) either wine or grape juice during communion is a debate that can be very divisive.
-People defend their position with great zeal, and in an effort to defend the position they’ve taken, many people seem to lose sight of the greater issue, and that is what the liquid in the cup represents—the shed blood of our Lord and Savior establishing the New Covenant.
+People defend their position with great zeal, and, in an effort to defend the position they’ve taken, many people seem to lose sight of the greater issue, and that is what the liquid in the cup represents—the shed blood of our Lord and Savior establishing the New Covenant.

 That wine was consumed in Old Testament times is abundantly clear in Scripture.
 We first see its use (or misuse) when Noah became drunk and lay uncovered in his tent (Genesis 9:21).
 And later we see King Melchizedek serve wine to Abram after returning from a battle (Genesis 14:17–18).
-In Exodus 29:40 we see God commanding the use of wine as part of the Levitical sacrificial system, and when David was made king, his men feasted for three days with food and wine (1 Chronicles 38–40).
+In Exodus 29:40 we see God commanding the use of wine as part of the Levitical sacrificial system, and when David was made king, his men feasted for three days with food and wine (1 Chronicles 12:38–40).
 In fact, Psalm 104:15 tells us that God made wine that gladdens the heart of man.
 And we also see the LORD preparing a feast for His people someday of rich food that includes a “banquet of aged wine” (Isaiah 25:6).

 Now, in the New Testament we know that Jesus’ first miracle was changing water into wine at the wedding at Cana (John 2:1–11).
-And our Lord Himself not only drank wine (Luke 7:34), but he said He would also drink it in Heaven with us (Matthew 26:29).
-Additionally, the Apostle Paul instructed Timothy to use wine instead of “only water” so as to make his stomach better (1 Timothy 5:23).
+And our Lord Himself not only drank wine (Luke 7:34), but He said He would also drink it in heaven with us (Matthew 26:29).
+Additionally, the apostle Paul instructed Timothy to use wine instead of “only water” so as to make his stomach better (1 Timothy 5:23).

 Notwithstanding the frequency with which we see the use of wine all through the Bible, it is equally clear that drunkenness is never acceptable.
-In fact, Ephesians 5:18 states it quite succinctly, “Do not get drunk on wine, which leads to debauchery.”
+In fact, Ephesians 5:18 states it quite succinctly: “Do not get drunk on wine, which leads to debauchery.”
 As indicated, the proponents of drinking wine clearly have much Scripture available to support the position they take, and the above examples (with the exception of Noah) reflect how wine, when used properly and in moderation, can indeed be a good thing.

 Those who feel wine should not be used also make some cogent arguments, and it should be noted that they too have scriptural references to cite in support thereof.
-(See for example Proverbs 4:17; 20:1 and 23:29–32.)
-And in Leviticus 10:9 we see the LORD tell Aaron that neither he nor his sons were to drink wine whenever they went into the Tent of Meeting or they would die.
+(See, for example, Proverbs 4:17; 20:1; and 23:29–32.)
+And in Leviticus 10:9 we see the LORD tell Aaron that neither he nor his sons were to drink wine whenever they went into the tent of meeting or they would die.